prohippo/pyelly/README.txt

  1.0.1  -  01jan2015  bug fixes and cleanup ahead of v1.1
  1.0.2  -  12jan2015  bug fixes and cleanup and upgrade ahead of v1.1
-                      clean up token extraction and lookup
+                      clean up token extraction and lookup 1.0.3  -  22jan2015  bug fixes and cleanup and upgrade ahead of v1.1 clean up token extraction and lookup
+                      add first iteration of "marking" application

 New versions will reflect major changes in PyElly code.
 This typically will require regeneration of any previously saved *.elly.bin files to ensure correct